 Our bodies are amazing

 “Our bodies are AMAZING!” lactation consultant Milky Mama posted on Instagram.
 “This is a look at breasts on the inside.
 You can clearly see the milk ducts and glands.
 You can also see why it’s important for baby to latch on to the areola/breast tissue and not just the nipple.”

-This image might have you thinking about what lies within breastfeeding boobs for the first time.
-While the Milky Mama-shared image is quite stylised and uniform, touching on the mechanics of breasts that make milk, things are a little messier and more complex, in reality.
+This image might have you thinking – perhaps for the first time – about what lies within your breastfeeding boobs.
+While the Milky Mama-shared image is quite stylised and uniform, touching on the mechanics of breasts that make milk, in reality, things are a little messier and more complex.

 The glands that create the milk are like little bunches of grapes or balloons.
 Perhaps not quite as daisy-like as shown in the picture above, but riffing off a similar theme.